 As well as simple renovations, we’re also planning more extra bathrooms and en-suites.
 Whatever your reason, working out how to plan a bathroom is a serious undertaking and can be deceptively tricky.
 It requires quite an array of fittings and technical skill, often in a very compact space.
 For this reason, carefully planning from the start will prevent costly mistakes and changes down the line.

 1. Assess your bathroom needs

-Begin by working out your key priorities.
-A family bathroom or spa-style sanctuary will require a long list of specifications and fittings that could include a bath, separate shower, double basins, and heaps of storage, while an en-suite or guest bathroom may just require a shower and loo.
+A spa-style sanctuary will require a long list of specifications and fittings that could include a bath, separate shower, double basins, and heaps of storage, including a towel rack or rail, while a guest bathroom may just require a shower and loo.

 ‘Forget about how you currently use your bathroom, and instead imagine how you would like to use it,’ says designer Hayley Tarrington.
 ‘Draw on your experiences when you’ve visited great spas, for example, and visualize how you would like your new scheme to function.’

 2. Measure up your space

 A scale plan of your modern bathroom ideas is a good place to start.
 Measure carefully as accurate dimensions are key and include features that are likely to affect the design, including windows, chimney breasts and doors.

 Cut out to-scale shapes of everything – loo, basin, bath and shower enclosure, for instance – and rearrange them until you find a layout that works best.
 Incorporate plenty of space between the elements and consider how the room will work with more than one person in there at the same time.

 If you're thinking about how to plan a bathroom, it's best to seek out expert advice sooner rather than later.
 Visit local bathroom showrooms and websites – bathroom designers are great sources of information and advice.